YamanJamshaid/Socket.io-html-chat-app/README.md

 ## Contributing:
 We welcome contributions from the community!
 Whether you're a developer, designer, or just enthusiastic about improving this chat app, we'd love to have you on board.

+## Credit To:
+This project is not mine, the credit goes to the original creator.

 ## Issues and Feedback:
-If you encounter any bugs, issues, or have suggestions for improvements, please feel free to open an issue on this repository.
+If you encounter any bugs, or issues, or have suggestions for improvements, please feel free to open an issue on this repository.
 Your feedback is highly valued and will help make this chat app even better.
-Having trouble with Pages?
+Have trouble with Pages?
 Feel free to post an issue